-Today, we remember Merle Haggard: today marks a year since he died on his 79th birthday at his home in California due to complications from pneumonia.
+Today, we remember Merle Haggard: today marks two year since he died on his 79th birthday at his home in California due to complications from pneumonia.

 His fantastic discography, spanning over six decades, includes many of country music’s greatest hits.
 Writing many from the perspective of the working class people, Haggard’s music resonated so easily with those going through tough times.